nwhetsell/linter-csound/README.md

 This [Atom](https://atom.io/) package adds syntax checking to [Csound](https://en.wikipedia.org/wiki/Csound) files.

-## Read This Before Installing, It’s Important

-This package performs syntax checking with Csound’s [API](https://csound.github.io/docs/api/index.html).
-Using Csound for syntax checking seems to have exposed some issues ([#540](https://github.com/csound/csound/issues/540#issuecomment-150343675), [#542](https://github.com/csound/csound/issues/542), and  [#544](https://github.com/csound/csound/issues/544)) in Csound. __These issues can crash Atom.__ (To be clear, these are issues in Csound, not Atom.)
-Until these issues are resolved, you should use this package with caution.

 ## Installing

 Before you install this package, you’ll need [Boost](http://www.boost.org), Csound, and Atom’s [linter](https://atom.io/packages/linter) package.